Department of Mathematics

 Jeungeun Park

 I am interested in developing and applying mathematical methods to models arising in natural and applied sciences.
 In particular, my research involves differential equations, nonlinear dynamics, and numerical simulation.
-Mathematical models of my interest help to understand image denoising, bacterial movement, and bacterial chemotaxis.
+Recent research topics include the mathematical applications in image processing and biology, but I am open to discussing a wide range of topics for independent study.

 Anca Radulescu